csci110/csci110.github.io/1_StrangerHunt.md

 ## Wrapping up

 This completes the first game tutorial.
-If there are any things that aren't working right in your program, please see one of the instructors before your final submission on Monday.
+If there are any things that aren't working correctly in your program, please see one of the instructors before your final submission.

-- [ ] Complete the quiz for Stranger Hunt in the Tests and Quizzes tab of Sakai before Friday noon.
+- [ ] Complete the quiz for Stranger Hunt in the Tests and Quizzes tab of Sakai.
 - [ ] Read [The Importance of Good Comments: A Tale of the Baker's Apprentice](http://computationaltales.blogspot.com/2011/08/importance-of-good-comments-tale-of.html)
-- [ ] Project work minimum requirements due next Wednesday.
+- [ ] Project work minimum requirements:
   - [ ] Make your own sprite using the graphics editor of your choice.
   - [ ] Download a background image file, or create one of your own.
 Resize it to 800 by 600 to fit in the default window, or change the `game.displayWidth` and `game.displayHeight` values to suit your tastes.
-  - [ ] Import the graphics file into your workspace by selecting `File` at the top of the workspace, and then `Upload Local Files...`.
+  - [ ] Import the graphics file into your workspace by dragging it into the project explorer pane on the left of your workspace.
-  - [ ] Right-click the `loader.js` file and select `Duplicate`.
-Change the name of it to `spriteLoader.js`
+  - [ ] Click the `+File` icon at the top of the  `loader.js` file and name the new file`spriteLoader.js`.
+From now on I will just say "Add a `loader.js` file to your project."
   - [ ] Add your image file names (for the background and the sprite) to the list of things that get pre-loaded in the `spriteLoader.js` file and delete the ones you won't use.
-Save your changes by hitting `CTRL+s`.
-You should see the grey circle next to the name in the `spriteLoader.js` tab turn green, and then turn into a x.
-  - [ ] Create a new JavaScript file by right-clicking the `strangerHunt` folder, selecting `New File` and giving it the name  `spriteProject.js`.
+  - [ ] Add a  `spriteProject.js` file to your project.
-  - [ ] Right-click the `strangerHunt.html` file and select `Duplicate`.
-Change the name of it to `spriteProject.html`.
+  - [ ] Add a file called `index.html.old` to your project.
+Copy all the code from `index.html` to it.
-  - [ ] In the  `spriteProject.html` file, change the last script source callout to `spriteProject.js` instead of `strangerHunt.js`, and change the second-to-last callout to `spriteLoader.js` instead of `loader.js`.
-Save your changes as before (`CTRL+s`).
+  - [ ] In the  `index.html` file, change the last script source callout to `spriteProject.js` instead of `strangerHunt.js`, and change the second-to-last callout to `spriteLoader.js` instead of `loader.js`.
   - [ ] In the `spriteProject.js` file, write a JavaScript program that loads the background image and places your sprite on it.
 Feel free to copy as much of the code as you need from the tutorial game you just completed!
 Optionally, send the url to your mom so she can run your app from wherever she is -- in any browser, on any computer or smartphone.
-  - [ ] Don't forget to sync your changed files to github so I can review them before next Wednesday.

 [^1]: Some restrictions apply.
-For example, your session has to be active in C9, and it will time out after a certain amount of inactivity.
+For example, your session has to be active in repl, and it will time out after a certain amount of inactivity.
 But the code is portable - you could use a different hosting site if you wish, though usually they require payment to keep your content available.